Investment Commentary-Q4 2020

 Source Financial Times, 11 January 2021

 That said, markets are either at or close to all-time highs, so they are clearly betting on the success of the vaccines.
 And provided there are no serious hiccups, there are indeed many reasons for optimism.
-The new Biden presidency, the Democrats’ continued control of the House of Representatives, coupled with their recent victories in Georgia which give them narrow control of the Senate, mean that the Democrats should be able to push through significant fiscal stimulus in the form of direct transfers to US citizens as well as key infrastructure spending.
+The new Biden presidency, the Democrats continued control of the House of Representatives, coupled with their recent victories in Georgia, which give them narrow control of the Senate, meaning that the Democrats should be able to push through significant fiscal stimulus in the form of direct transfers to US citizens as well as key infrastructure spending.
 This should help fuel a US recovery and, with luck, help temper the populist anger simmering throughout the country.

-Elsewhere in the world, central banks have kept interest rates at rock-bottom levels whilst continuing to buy huge amounts of government debt, meaning that governments can continue to cheaply borrow to prop up their economies and invest for the future.
+Elsewhere in the world, central banks have kept interest rates at rock-bottom levels whilst continuing to buy huge amounts of government debt, meaning governments can continue to borrow cheaply to prop up their economies and invest for the future.
 It is true that government debt has increased markedly (see below), but that matters less for countries than the total cost of servicing their debt.
 This continues to fall because bond yields have fallen so much in response to the virus and central bank action.
-Put another way: the total amount of government debt may be going up, but the rates paid on issued debt has fallen much more, resulting in the total interest paid by governments in $, £ or € actually decreasing as older bonds paying a high coupon mature to be replaced by new bonds paying very low coupons.
+Put another way: the total amount of government debt may be going up, but the rates paid on issued debt have fallen much more, resulting in the total interest paid by governments in $, £ or € actually decreasing as older bonds paying a high coupon mature to be replaced by new bonds paying very low coupons.

 Government Debt may have increased…